24ep/studio/README.md

         *   Portainer: View the logs for the PostgreSQL container within the Portainer UI.
         Look for messages indicating scripts from `/docker-entrypoint-initdb.d/` are being run, or any SQL errors.
     *   **Specific Error: `psql:/docker-entrypoint-initdb.d/init-db.sql: error: could not read from input file: Is a directory`**
-        If you see this error in the PostgreSQL container logs, it means that when `docker-compose` mounted the `init-db.sql` file, it was incorrectly interpreted as a directory inside the container.
-This can happen if:
+        If you see this error in the PostgreSQL container logs, it means that when Docker (via `docker-compose` or Portainer) tried to mount your local `init-db.sql` file into the container at `/docker-entrypoint-initdb.d/init-db.sql`, it was incorrectly interpreted as a directory *inside the container*.
+This usually happens if Docker cannot find or access the *source* file (`./init-db.sql`) on the host system.
-        *   The `./init-db.sql` path on your host machine (where `docker-compose` is run) was somehow a directory at the time of mounting.
-Ensure it is a file.
-        *   There's a very subtle issue with how Docker is handling the file mount in your specific environment.
-        **Solution:**
+        **Troubleshooting Steps for "Is a directory" error:**
-        1. Triple-check that `init-db.sql` in your project root is a file.
+        1.  **Verify Host File:** Ensure that `init-db.sql` in your project root directory (the same directory as `docker-compose.yml`) is indeed a **file** and not a directory.
+        2.  **Execution Context:**
+            *   If running `docker-compose` commands manually, ensure you are running them from the **root directory of your project** (where `docker-compose.yml` and `init-db.sql` are located).
+The path `./init-db.sql` is relative to the directory where `docker-compose` is executed.
+            *   **If using Portainer from a Git repository:** Portainer checks out your repository to a temporary location on the Portainer server or agent.
+Ensure `init-db.sql` is present at the root of your repository and that there are no issues with how Portainer is accessing these files.
+If the file is missing or inaccessible in the checkout path Portainer uses, Docker will create an empty directory for the mount target.
+        3.  **File Permissions (Less Common):** On Linux/macOS, ensure that `init-db.sql` has read permissions for the user running the Docker daemon.
-        2. Execute the `docker-compose down -v` and `docker-compose up --build -d` commands as described above.
-This often resolves issues related to Docker's cached state of volumes or mounts.
+        4.  **Clean Docker State:** Even if you think the file is correct, try the full `docker-compose down -v` and `docker-compose up --build -d` again.
+This can resolve issues related to Docker's cached state of volumes or mounts.
-        3. If the issue persists, ensure there are no permission problems with `init-db.sql` on your host system that might prevent Docker from correctly mounting it as a file.
+        5.  **If the issue persists with Portainer specifically:**
+            *   Try deploying the stack using `docker-compose` directly on the host where Portainer runs its containers (if possible) to see if the issue is specific to Portainer's interpretation of the compose file or its file access.
+            *   Consider alternative ways to get the `init-db.sql` into the container for Portainer, such as building a custom PostgreSQL image that `COPY`s the `init-db.sql` file into `/docker-entrypoint-initdb.d/` during the image build, though this adds complexity.

 5.  **MinIO Bucket Creation (Automated by Application):**
     *   The MinIO bucket specified by `MINIO_BUCKET_NAME` (default: `canditrack-resumes`) will be **attempted to be created automatically by the application** when it first tries to interact with MinIO (e.g., during a resume upload via the `ensureBucketExists` function in `src/lib/minio.ts`).